mrvovanness/symphony-ansible-deployment/Readme.md

 ### Sample symfony app deployment with ansible
 This repo shows how to deploy symfony applicaton on ubuntu 18.
-Virtual machine for deployment are created using Vagrant.
+A virtual machine for deployment is created using Vagrant.

 #### Prerequisites